Mar Thoma Syrian Church: History

 Thomas Christians are popularly and traditionally called as Syrian Christians, in view of the Syriac liturgy (a variant of the classical form of Aramaic) used in church services since the early days of Christianity in India.

-The Saint Thomas Christians remained as Church of Malabar with fraternity relationship with Church of East, Church of Antioch, Church of Alexandria, etc. till the Advent of Portuguese and Jesuits of Roman Catholic church in the 15th century.
-Thereafter, the Christians of St Thomas had been influenced by many belief streams at different points of time.
+The Saint Thomas Christians remained as the Church of Malabar with fraternity relationship with Church of East, Church of Antioch, Church of Alexandria, etc. till the Advent of Portuguese and Jesuits of Roman Catholic church in the 15th century.
+Thereafter, the Christians of St Thomas had been influenced by multiple belief streams at different points of time.
 These influences have later resulted in serious rifts and in the breaking down of the monolithic apostolic church to different fragments under different faith streams.
-They were organised as a Church in the 8th century, served by foreign bishops, and with a hereditary local chief called Archdeacon (Arkadiyokon).
+They were organised as a church in the 8th century, served by foreign bishops, and with a hereditary local chief called Archdeacon (Arkadiyokon).
 In the 16th century the overtures of the Portuguese padroado to bring the Saint Thomas Christians into the Latin Church of the Catholic Church led to the first of several rifts in the community and the establishment of Pazhayakoor (Catholic) and Puthenkoor factions.
 Since that time further splits have occurred, and the Saint Thomas Christians are now divided into several denominations, each with their own liturgies and traditions.